 Seizures are associated with some phases.

 - Preictal - Preictal is the time before the seizure.
 This phase can last for days to make people feel differently.
 Many people do not experience anything during this phase, and the others who do, take it as a warning sign.
 These people experience an aura before a seizure, and this aura makes an individual to see, smell, hear or taste something for no reason.
 Some people may experience a weird feeling.

 - Ictal - In this phase, people experience a seizure.
 Many physical changes occur during this phase of the seizure, and many people also see cardiovascular and metabolic changes.

 - Interictal - It is the time between seizures.
-During this phase, most of the people experience emotional changes in between seizures.
+During this phase, most people experience emotional changes in between seizures.
 These changes can range from mild fear to anxiety and depression.

 - Cointerictal - It is the final phase.
-It is a recovery period which depends on the time of seizure and the severity of it.
+It is a recovery period that depends on the time of seizure and the severity of it.

 Some of the common symptoms of seizure include: